void-linux/void-docs/src/config/print/install.md

 # xbps-install -S system-config-printer
 ```

-Normally this tool would require root priveleges to configure printers, but
+Normally this tool would require root privileges to configure printers, but
 unprivileged access through PolicyKit can be achieved with a helper.
 This helper
 can be installed by running:

 ```
 # xbps-install -S cups-pk-helper
 ```